fluree/docs.flur.ee/content/db_intro.md

 - Granular user permissions
 - A GraphQL query interface
 - Powerful query language that supports unlimited recursion and can be represented fully in JSON
-- Scale-out writes by leveraging partitioning (in beta soon).
+- Scale-out writes by leveraging partitioning (in production soon).
 - Scale-out reads, by separating eventually consistent query engines from the core blockchain transactor.
 Queries can optionally force consistency to a specific point-in-time or block.
 - Point-in-time queries (in other words, time-travel), allowing you to query the same information at different points in time
 - When leveraging Fluree's cloud-hosted private consensus, there is zero management overhead.
 Federated and fully decentralized consensus modes are in development.